It is essential that ALL SHU students experience a fair and inclusive assessment process.

 What are learning contracts?

 A learning contract lists recommendations for ‘reasonable adjustments’ to the learning, teaching and assessment on your course to enable you to study to your potential.
-The main purpose of your learning contract is to ensure that all relevant staff members in your faculty are aware of the recommendations made for you by Disabled Student Support, so they can put them into practice.
+The main purpose of your learning contract is to ensure that all relevant staff members in your College are aware of the recommendations made for you by Disabled Student Support, so they can put them into practice.
 Learning Contracts are produced by the Disabled Student Support team at the University.
-Further further information see What is a learning contract and how do I get one?
+Further information see What is a learning contract and how do I get one?

 The Equality Act 2010